nuclia/nucliadb/CODE_STYLE_RUST.md

 a single, global `Cargo.lock` file at the root of the repository for all the components.

-When you are building the project or one of its components, it will use the list of versions from the lock file as long as you use the `--frozen` option.
+When you are building the project or one of its components, it will use the list of versions from the lock file as long as you use the `--locked` option.
 If your code change does not require updating a dependencies, make sure you do not commit changes to the lock file.

 If you need to update a dependency, make sure you are explicit about it in the PR, in order